Skip to main content

 Turn project facts into a documented eligibility path.

 Credits and deductions work best when design, certification, construction, and record timing are reviewed before support gets scattered.
-For 179D Energy Tax Deductions, the practical window is construction-start, design, retrofit, and placed-in-service review and the expected output is eligibility review and documentation coordination.
+For 179D Energy Tax Deductions, the practical window is retrospective construction-start, retrofit, placed-in-service, and certification review and the expected output is eligibility review and documentation coordination.

 01